mmistakes/minimal-mistakes/_drafts/fs2.md

 java.lang.RuntimeException: Something went wrong during the communication with the persistence layer
 ```

-As we can see, the resource we created was released, even if the stream was terminated with an error.
+As we can see, the resource we created was released, even if the stream had terminated with an error.
 That's awesome!

 ## 6. The `Pull` Type

-As we said more than once, the fs2 defines streams as a _pull_ type, which means that the next element of the stream is effectively computed by the stream just in time.
+As we said more than once, the fs2 defines streams as a _pull_ type, which means that the stream effectively computes the next stream element just in time.

-To honor this kind of behavior, under the hood, the library implements the functions of the `Stream` type using the `Pull` type.
-This type, which is available also as a public API, lets us implementing stream modelling them as the pull model we've just described.
+Under the hood, the library implements the `Stream` type functions using the `Pull` type to honor this behavior.
+This type, also available as a public API, lets us implement stream modeling using the pull model.

-The `Pull[F[_], O, R]` type represents a program that can pull output values of type `O`, while computing a result of type `R`, while using amn effect of type `F`.
+The `Pull[F[_], O, R]` type represents a program that can pull output values of type `O` while computing a result of type `R` while using an effect of type `F`.
 As we can see, the type introduces the new type variable `R` that is not available in the `Stream` type.

-Basically, the result of type `R` of a `Pull` represents the information available after the emission of the element of type `O` that should be used to emit the next value of a stream.
+The result of type `R` of a `Pull` represents the information available after the emission of the element of type `O` that should be used to emit the next value of a stream.
 For this reason, using `Pull` directly means to develop recursive programs.
-Ok, one step at time.
+Ok, one step at a time.
 Let's analyze the `Pull` type and its methods first.

-Think to the `Pull` type as a way to represent a stream as a _head_ and a _tail_, much like we can represent a list.
+`Pull` type represents a stream as a _head_ and a _tail_, much like we can describe a list.
 The element of type `O` emitted by the `Pull` represents the head.
-However, since a stream is a possible infinite data structure, we cannot represent it with a finite one.
-So, we return a type `R`, that is all the information that we need to compute the tail of the stream.
+However, since a stream is a possible infinite data structure, we cannot express it with a finite one.
+So, we return a type `R`, which is all the information that we need to compute the tail of the stream.

-Without further ado, let's look at the methods of the `Pull` type.
+Let's look at the `Pull` type methods without further ado.
 The first method we encounter is the smart constructor `output1`, which creates a `Pull` that emits a single value of type `O` and then completes.

 ```scala
 val tomHollandActorPull: Pull[Pure, Actor, Unit] = Pull.output1(tomHolland)